ihmeuw/vivarium_cluster_tools/docs/source/config.rst

 This is required block if your simulation is using a data artifact and you do not need to change this.
 However, you can skip it if you only rely on completely data free component like `this example <https://github.com/ihmeuw/vivarium/blob/develop/src/vivarium/examples/disease_model/disease_model.yaml>`_.
-If you just want to load data from GBD not from a data artifact, then you can replace the above block with
+If you just want to load data directly from GBD and not from a data artifact, you should specify the following data plugins

 .. code-block:: yaml